mj-will/nessai/docs/importance-nested-sampling.rst

 Stopping criterion
 ------------------

-By default, the stopping criterion is the log-ratio of the evidence above the likelihood threshold and the current evidence, called :code:`ratio` in the code.
+By default, the stopping criterion is the log-ratio of the evidence above the likelihood threshold and the current evidence, called :code:`log_evidence_ratio` in the code.
 The default tolerance is :code:`tolerance=0.0` and should be suitable for most applications.

+The stopping criterion can be changed by passing a string or list of strings to the :code:`stopping_criterion` argument and the corresponding tolerance to :code:`tolerance` argument.
+When using multiple stopping criteria, the :code`check_criteria` argument can be used to specify whether all or any criteria should must be met (:code:`'all'` or :code:`'any'`).

+For a list of available stopping criteria, see :py:mod:`nessai.stopping_criteria`.

 Logging
 =======